Treatment Principles

 • Examine the advantage medication for opioid use disorder provides those with opioid use disorder with long term therapy.

-Note: Continuing medical education (CME) credits are being pursued by the MHA Keystone Center, and we anticipate that these opportunities will count toward the DEA eight-hour training requirement on the treatment and management of patients with opioid or other substance use disorders.
+1 CME Credit.
+These opportunities also count toward the DEA eight-hour training requirement on the treatment and management of patients with opioid or other substance use disorders.

 Questions?
 Feel free to contact